• Skip to primary navigation

 I'll admit it; I'm a bit obsessed with chocolate chip cookies.
 And honestly, they can be any kind of CC cookie and I'll be interested.
 Maybe because it's Valentine's Day week this week, or maybe just because I need an excuse to make another cookie recipe, I present you with these mini soft bake cookies.
 They're one bite cookies, and they're delightfully good.
 (Maybe too good.) 😉

 If you'd prefer full-sized cookies instead, you can also try these classic chocolate chip cookies, GF chocolate chip cookies, or even double chocolate or triple chocolate cookies.
+Or for another bite-sized treat, try these chocolate chip mini muffins or these mini brownies.

 Jump to: